-- Motivational interviewing is a method counselors use to help their clients work through their feelings and find the motivation to make desired or necessary changes.
+- Motivational interviewing (MI) is a method some counselors use to help their clients overcome their ambivalence toward positive change.

-Now, how exactly do therapists master this in counseling?
-In summary, they encourage their clients to open up about what they want to change and why.
-And they continue to stimulate this conversation in a way that will motivate the client to act.
-Licensed Clinical Social Worker Karen Koenig, MEd, utilizes motivational interviewing in her practice and explains why it is so effective:
+The motivational interviewing counseling approach begins with assessing the client’s readiness to change, then gearing interventions toward that stage.
+At certain points a client may open up about what they want to change and why.
+Therapists stimulate this commitment language in a way that reinforces the client’s desire to change.
+Licensed Clinical Social Worker Karen Koenig, MEd, utilizes motivational interviewing (MI) in her practice and explains why eliciting “change talk” is so effective:

 Built on collaboration and predicated upon curiosity, compassion, and acceptance, it employs open-ended questions about motivation, barriers to motivation, and the change process.
 It helps clients tap into their own desires, circumventing their fears.
 Clients feel challenges in a positive, non-threatening way, as if you’re on their side, helping them access what they already know.”

-In other words, the therapist should create a safe, comfortable environment for their client.
+- The therapist uses open strategies.
+This means creating a safe, comfortable, judgment-free environment for their client.
 They should also ask open questions, which encourage the client to share and explore how they’re feeling.

-The therapist should also teach their clients about self-talk and assist them in adopting more positive self-talk that will support their progress.
-When practicing this self-talk (as an aid of change) the client should talk about the problem at hand, recognize their need or desire to change, assert their ability to make the change, and then commit to taking the necessary steps toward change.
+- The therapist educates their clients about self-talk and assists them in adopting more positive self-talk that will support their progress.
+Through this practice, the client can talk about the problem at hand, recognize their need or desire to change, assert their ability to make the change, and then commit to taking the necessary steps toward change.